-The client sets the Conference ID and the Transaction ID in the common header following the rules given in Section 8.1.
-The client sets the User ID in the common header to the client's identifier.
-This User ID will be used by the floor control server to authenticate and authorize the request.
+The client sets the Conference ID and the Transaction ID in the COMMON-HEADER following the rules given in Section 8.1.
+The client sets the User ID in the COMMON-HEADER to the client's identifier.

-If the floor participant the client is requesting information about is not the client issuing the UserQuery message (which is identified by the User ID in the common header of the message), the client MUST insert a BENEFICIARY-ID attribute.
+If the floor participant the client is requesting information about is not the client issuing the UserQuery message (which is identified by the User ID in the COMMON-HEADER of the message), the client MUST insert a BENEFICIARY-ID attribute.